Manoj381997/feedback-app/README.md

 ### `concurrently`

-Runs multiple commands concurrently.
+Runs multiple commands concurrently.\
-This project runs react server & json-mock-server concurrently by making use of this package.
+This project runs react server & json-mock-server concurrently by making use of this package.\
 `npm run dev`, is used for this case.
+Refer: [concurrently](https://www.npmjs.com/package/concurrently).\
-Refer: [concurrently](https://www.npmjs.com/package/concurrently) These changes are part of different branch -> `json-server` [json-server](https://github.com/Manoj381997/feedback-app/tree/json-server)
+These changes are part of different branch -> `json-server` [json-server](https://github.com/Manoj381997/feedback-app/tree/json-server)